yum-food/TaSTT/README.md

    1. Error detection & correction.
    2. ~~Text-to-text interface.
 Type in terminal, show in game.~~ DONE
    3. ~~Speech-to-text interface.
 Speak out loud, show in game.~~ DONE
+   4. Translation into non-English.
+Whisper natively supports translating N languages into English, but not the other way around.
 4. Optimization
    1. ~~Utilize the avatar 3.0 SDK's ability to drive parameters to reduce the total # of parameters (and therefore OSC messages & sync events).
 Note